-- Platform Power Limit 1 (PsysPL1): A threshold for average platform power that will not be exceeded recommend to set to equal platform thermal capability. - Platform Power Limit 2 (PsysPL2): A threshold that if exceeded, the PsysPL2 rapid power limiting algorithms will attempt to limit the spikes above PsysPL2. - Platform Power Limit 3 (PsysPL3): A threshold that if exceeded, the PsysPL3 rapid power limiting algorithms will attempt to limit the duty cycle of spikes above PsysPL3 by reactively limiting frequency. - PsysPL1 Tau: An averaging constant used for PsysPL1 exponential weighted moving average (EWMA) power calculation. - The Psys signal and associated power limits / Tau are optional for the system designer and disabled by default. - The Psys data will not include power consumption for charging. - Refer to the Turbo Implementation guide and BIOS Specification for additional details on use in your system. - The Intel Dynamic Tuning (DTT) is recommended for performance improvement in mobile platforms.
+- Platform Power Limit 1 (PsysPL1): A threshold for average platform power that will not be exceeded recommend to set to equal platform thermal capability. - Platform Power Limit 2 (PsysPL2): A threshold that if exceeded, the PsysPL2 rapid power limiting algorithms will attempt to limit the spikes above PsysPL2. - Platform Power Limit 3 (PsysPL3): A threshold that if exceeded, the PsysPL3 rapid power limiting algorithms will attempt to limit the duty cycle of spikes above PsysPL3 by reactively limiting frequency. - PsysPL1 Tau: An averaging constant used for PsysPL1 exponential weighted moving average (EWMA) power calculation. - The Psys signal and associated power limits / Tau are optional for the system designer and disabled by default. - The Psys data will not include power consumption for charging. - The Intel Dynamic Tuning (DTT) is recommended for performance improvement in mobile platforms.
 Dynamic Tuning is configured by system manufacturers dynamically optimizing the processor power based on the current platform thermal and power delivery conditions.
 Contact Intel Representatives for enabling details.